NGiudiDev/crypto-price-notifier/README.md

   Message sent successfully: SID SMXXXXXXXXXXXXXXXXX
 ```

-## Notes

-- Ensure the Twilio sandbox phone number (`ORIGIN_PHONE`) and recipient phone number (`DESTINE_PHONE`) are properly configured.

-- The program uses Twilio's free sandbox, which requires prior registration of recipient phone numbers for testing.

-- If you encounter any errors during API requests or message sending, check the `.env` file and verify your credentials.

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify it as needed.